Nintendo Wi-Fi USB Connector: Proprietary authentication

 The product uses a proprietary authentication mechanism.
 Thus, the Wi-Fi USB Connector works only with approved devices, which is limited to the Nintendo DS and Wii consoles.
 This behavior is an intentional design decision on the part of Nintendo, as it prevents outside parties from connecting to the Nintendo Wi-Fi USB Connector with their computers and accessing the user's Internet connection or computer.
 While the Wi-Fi USB Connector can be modified to bypass this, it is unsupported by Nintendo.

 Operating system support

 Initially, the Nintendo Wi-Fi USB Connector only supported Microsoft Windows XP.
 A main concern at the time was the lack of support for older versions of Windows, principally Windows 2000.
 However, after the introduction of the Windows Vista operating system, criticism shifted to a lack of support for the new platform.
 Though Vista drivers were eventually released by Nintendo of Europe and Nintendo of America, it was two years after the first Windows XP drivers were available and several months after Vista's launch.
 There is no official support for Windows 7/8/10 (although it is possible to install working drivers when under compatibility mode).

 It is possible to use the Nintendo Wi-Fi USB Connector as a USB Wi-Fi NIC to connect to other access points under Linux and BSD when using the appropriate drivers.
-Notably, Debian and Debian-based systems such as Ubuntu have out of the box support for the chipset in the device.

-There is currently no official support for Windows XP Professional x64 Edition, or driver for the 64-bit versions of Windows XP or Windows Vista; there are only drivers for 32-bit versions of these operating systems.